Dangerous Remedy: Cast

+Production

+The script was written by Kris Wyld and is loosely based on Wainer's account, It Isn't Nice (1972).
+Dangerous Remedy was directed by Ken Cameron and produced for the ABC by Ned Lander with filming in Melbourne commencing in March 2012.
+At the 2nd AACTA Awards, held in January 2013, Porter was nominated for Best Lead Actress in a Television Drama for her role of Peggy Berman.

 Critical reception

 David Knox of TV Tonight provided a mixed review of Dangerous Remedy.
 He felt that Sims "carried the weight of almost every scene" and "gives [his role] everything he has."
 While Porter's "Berman plays a central role in this saga" and Winter provided "an impressive performance."
 Nevertheless, "whilst it's fair to say some of the shocking dramatics that befall Wainer did take place, here they stray close to adventures befitting a Saturday matinee on the silver screen."
-Hooplas Lucy Clark found it had a "deep and everlasting value" in that it "highlights complexity in a debate too often characterised by polar extremes, by black and white."
+The Hoopla’s Lucy Clark found it had a "deep and everlasting value" in that it "highlights complexity in a debate too often characterised by polar extremes, by black and white."